jeffstevens98/loebTrainingKiosk/README.txt

 5. Set the task to recur daily, every 5 minutes.
 Make sure this triggers at a time in the near future so you can start seeing the trigger working.
 6. Click okay to save the task.

-*If you would like the see thee tabs in chrome's kiosk mode, download the following chrome extension to the profile that you'll be using this kiosk software with: https://chrome.google.com/webstore/detail/fullscreen-tab-bar/hlackdnjlfblchoenkpcbbophehmeijb?hl=en-US
+*If you would like the see the tabs in chrome's kiosk mode, download the following chrome extension to the profile that you'll be using this kiosk software with: https://chrome.google.com/webstore/detail/fullscreen-tab-bar/hlackdnjlfblchoenkpcbbophehmeijb?hl=en-US